datatrail-jhu/04_githubbasics/manuscript/01_github.md

-# Version Control
+# GitHub

 Now that we have a handle on what version control is and how we can interface with it, we'll take some time to look at GitHub and get familiar with their website.

-### What is GitHub?

 As we previously learned, [GitHub](https://github.com/) is a cloud-based management system for your version controlled files.
 Like DropBox, your files are both locally on your computer *and* hosted online and easily accessible.
 Its interface allows you to manage version control and provides users with a web-based interface for creating projects, sharing them, updating code, etc.

 ### Logging in to GitHub

-To log on to GitHub, go to [https://github.com/](https://github.com/), where you will be presented with the homepage.
+In the introductory course, you learned how to create a Github account.
+Use your account username and password to log in to Github.
+To log in, go to [https://github.com/](https://github.com/), where you will be presented with the homepage.
 If you aren't already logged in, click on the "Sign in" link at the top.

 ![GitHub's homepage at https://github.com/](images/01_github/01_githubbasics_github-2.png)